Kisgus/Kisgus.github.io/_posts/2018-3-01-Foundation.md

 ### Seperation of power

 The power of division of power must be maintained in the FD, but the balance of power between legislative and executive power is changed (Green-Armytage 2015: 209, Blum & Zuber 2016, Map & Fields 2014).
 In the FD, delegates and voters get the sovereign power over the legislative process.
 However, the option of flexible delegation by the electorate could lead to lack of consistency in the political majority across policy areas.
 Therefore, it will still be necessary to have a government that can lead implementation of legislation, including ensuring co-ordination and coherence between legislation across different policy areas, as also shown in the Output Legitimacy Analysis.
 The ministers thus stand out of a classic political role, and can be more clearly understood as a form of democratically elected officials.
 In order to ensure some stability, the government should not be subject to the mechanisms of the FD, but instead be chosen democratically for a fixed period of time (Blum & Zuber 2015: 181, Map & Fields 2014: 137ff).
 On the other hand, the judging power will have a largely unchanged role in the FD (Map & Field of Languages 2014: 131).

-### Creation of new laws

-The FD not only allows voters to participate in the adoption of legislation, but also invites them to develop new policies.
-This means that a task currently being carried out by 179 members of parliament with the help of the office will suddenly be a task for all voting citizens (Map & Fields 2014: 128).
-Previously, a collective legislative process would have been an impossible coordination challenge, but with the new communication-based technology options it is relatively easy to design a digital democracy platform today, where voters can discuss and collaborate on developing new legislation.

 ## Voting Mechanisms